 - Finally, here is the result we received in excel.

-11. Concatenate Rows in Excel Using VBA
+11. Concatenating Rows in Excel Using VBA Macro

 I will show you how you can combine strings from rows with a simple VBA code.
 Follow the below steps and get the desired result.